lortza/lortza.github.io/portfolio.md

   <h2>Web Applications</h2>

-  <p class="section-explanation">Several of the repo READMEs have a tour of the app with screenshots and code snippets of the parts I find most interesting.</p>
+  <p class="section-explanation">I am almost always engrossed in building a tool that solves a problem for myself.
+These projects are some of those tools that I have built.
+Several of the repo READMEs have a tour of the app with screenshots and code snippets of the parts I find most interesting.</p>

   <div class="rails-sites">
     <div class="projects-subhead">